tb59427/pfsense-vf/README.md

 10. Save

 Now (really!) back up the above files.
 Hit the Test Button.
-It should tell you, that this patch can be applied but can' be reverted (normal) Apply
+It should tell you, that this patch can be applied but can't be reverted (normal, as it has not been applied yet)

+Apply

-There is an additional section now in the captive portal config (Services->Captive Portal) under Authentication. it allows you to switch on vereinsflieger authentication.
-Currently only works if local authentication is enabled.
+There is an additional section now in the captive portal config (Services->Captive Portal) under Authentication.
+It allows you to switch on vereinsflieger authentication.
+Currently only works if local authentication is enabled (doesn't work with RADIUS authentication (login code for this is pretty awkward - will eventually integrate it there as well).
 Add your vereinsflieger CID or put a 0 there in case anyone with a vereinsflieger login is welcome in your WIFI